A complete guide to investor visa in Dubai

 If you are wondering how to get an investor visa in Dubai, there are four ways to acquire it.

 One way to acquire a visa for investors in Dubai is by buying a property.
 It is one of the biggest benefits of real estate ownership in Dubai!
-Lets explore the real estate investor visa and its requirements.
+Let’s explore the real estate investor visa and its updated requirements to attract investors in sole ownership.

 For more information about Dubai investor visa requirements, check the Investor Residence Application page on DLD.